isabella232/GeofencingSDK-Swift-Example/README.md

-        APPROACHING,    // The aircraft is approaching (within 30 seconds of intersecting) the airspace ENTERING,       // The aircraft is entering (within 10 seconds of intersecting) the airspace INTERSECTING,   // The aircraft is intersecting the airspace LEAVING,        // The aircraft is leaving (within 10 seconds) the airspace (Geocage) DEVIATED,       // The aircraft has left the airspace (Geocage) UNAVAILABLE     // The Geofencing service was unable to calculate a status due to lack of information (missing aircraft's telemetry or airspace info)
+        APPROACHING,    // The aircraft is approaching (within 30 seconds of intersecting) the airspace ENTERING,       // The aircraft is entering (within 10 seconds of intersecting) the airspace INTERSECTING,   // The aircraft is intersecting the airspace UNAVAILABLE     // The Geofencing service was unable to calculate a status due to lack of information (missing aircraft's telemetry or airspace info)

 If the status level is approaching or entering, the status will include proximity data.
 The proximity data includes a timeTo (seconds) & distanceTo (meters), which indicates when the aircraft will intersect the airspace given its current course and speed.